uploadcare/pyuploadcare/README.rst

 The most important thing for us at `Uploadcare`_ is to make file uploading on the web really easy.
-Everyone is used to the routine work, related to allowing users upload their userpics or attach resumes: from installing image processing libraries to creating folder with right permissions to ensuring the server never goes down or out of space to enabling CDN.
+Everyone is used to the routine work, related to allowing users upload their user pics or attach resumes: from installing image processing libraries to creating folder with right permissions to ensuring the server never goes down or out of space to enabling CDN.
 Feature like ability to simply use a picture from Facebook or manual cropping are much more burdensome,